KenKundert/sshdeploy/sshdeploy/manual.rst

 not managed by SSH Deploy that should be included in the authorized_keys file.
 The value of this variable is the name of that file.

-In an configuration file the same server may be referenced many times, once per key.
+In a configuration file the same server may be referenced many times, once per key.
 The remote include file is only read the first time a server is encountered (they are processed in alphabetic order).
 It is recommended that if this value is given, it be given consistently in each instance of a server, otherwise warnings will be issued and each value except the first will be ignored.